jaredkrinke/log/content/posts/programming-languages/c-sharp.md

 # Putting C# and .NET through its paces (or not)
 As an initial test, I'd like to build a self-contained "hello world" web server, running on Windows (32-bit and 64-bit), Linux (x64 Debian and Alpine), and a Raspberry Pi.

 Unfortunately, even with multiple .NET frameworks and SDKs installed and running Visual Studio, I was not able to successfully build a self-contained executable (it seemed to think I was using .NET Core, which I don't think I ever installed).
 After uninstalling the .NET 5.0 SDK, it seems that .NET 4.7.2 was also uninstalled, along with the .NET command line interface (`dotnet`).
 Reloading my test project prompted me to retarget to a previous .NET version, but then the project wouldn't build at all (even "framework-dependent").
-Keep in mind this was a trivial "hello world" *command line* app, as in just `Console.WriteLine("Hello, world!")` inside a class's `Main` function).
+Keep in mind this was a trivial "hello world" *command line* app, as in just `Console.WriteLine("Hello, world!")` inside a class's `Main` function.

-Even worse, after throwing up my hands in frustration, I went to uninstall all the .NET and C# components (to start over from scratch) and now Visual Studio's installer is claiming some of the components are required for C++ development, so I guess I'm never getting all that disk space back unless I want to break my C++ development environment.

 # That's unfortunate...
 Despite my concerns around C# being closed source, I found that a lot of the C# tooling is actually open source now.
 Unfortunately, it still seems to be inextricably tied to Visual Studio and its massive, opaque installation process.